 The best acne treatment to use in the winter

 When it comes to treating acne, you can (and should) use the same, proven-effective acne-treatment ingredients such as benzoyl peroxide and salicylic acid all year round—including the winter.
-The key is in the formulation of the products (% of active ingredients) and how they are applied to the skin.
+The key is in formulating the products (% of active ingredients) and how they are applied to the skin.
 Use the logic above to prevent over-drying and consider switching to a less potent treatment cream during the winter months.

 One of the benefits of MDacne products is that they use micronized forms of Salicylic acid and benzoyl.
 Users also have access to free fine-tuning of their product ingredients through their treatment and can switch to more or less potent variations of their customized formulas as needed.
 Learn more about the benefits of micronized benzoyl peroxide and salicylic acid here, which are less drying than standard versions.

 The best moisturizer to use for acne in the winter

-When choosing a moisturizer—a key product to go along with your topical acne treatment cream—you want to make sure it contains ingredients that are non-comedogenic (won’t clog pores) and help to lock in moisture.
-Our dermatologist-favorite “secret ingredient” for effective moisturizers (especially during winter) is called Dimethicone.
-As a silicone family member, Dimethicone is hypoallergenic, non-comedogenic, and won’t sensitize the skin.
-It helps to offset any dryness from harsh winter conditions without adding a greasy finish to the skin.
+When choosing a moisturizer—a key product to go along with your topical acne treatment cream—you want to make sure it contains ingredients that are non-comedogenic (won't clog pores) and help lock in moisture.
+Our dermatologist-favorite "secret ingredient" for effective moisturizers (especially during winter) is called niacinamide.
+Niacinamide is hypoallergenic, non-comedogenic, and It helps offset any dryness from harsh winter conditions without adding a greasy finish to the skin.

-Skincare ingredients to avoid for acne in the winter
+Skincare ingredients to avoid acne in the winter

 Retinoids—both prescription and over-the-counter (ex., products with the ingredient, Adapalene)—can be extra tricky in the winter as they already have a drying effect on the skin on their own.
 If you struggle with dry skin & breakouts, consider removing and replacing retinol-based products from your skincare routine—at least during the dry, colder winter months.

-Bonus Tip - Why it’s important to wear SPF during the winter!
+Bonus Tip - Why it's essential to wear SPF during the winter!